-Ground conditions at HDD#20 - Based on borings drilled for this project, the soil profile for the HDD #20 BoreAid analysis was divided into six (6) layers: medium dense fill (SM), loose silty sand (SM), soft fat clay (CH), loose silty sand (SM), soft high plasticity silt (MH) and soft fat clay (CH).
+Ground conditions at HDD#20 - Based on borings drilled for this project, the soil profile for the HDD #20 BoreAid analysis was divided into six (6) layers: medium dense fill, loose silty sand, soft fat clay, loose silty sand, soft high plasticity silt and soft fat clay.
 The soil profiles used for BoreAid analyses of the HDD in this segment are presented in Appendix B.

 - Depth of cover during profile design (based on soil borings) to limit the potential inadvertent break through to the water bodies, road, wetlands, or ground surface.
 General depths of cover under the estimated mudline is 21 feet and 15 feet below the 48" box drain near the center of the bore paths.
-Preliminary analyses of the bores, indicates that the lowest maximum allowable pressure capacity in the middle of the bores is approximately 60 psi and the total circulating pressure estimated to occur in the bore in the middle portion of the bore is approximately 34 psi assuming standard HDD drilling methods.
-In the remainder of the bores the maximum allowable pressure during drilling ranges from 0 to 39 psi.
-Sketches showing the maximum allowable pressure and the applied pressure is provided in the summary BoreAid analyses in the attached Appendix A. - It appears that a potential for releases in the starting 15 feet and ending 65 feet of each bore near the entry exit pits.
-These should be relatively easy to control through the use of conductive conduits, straw bales, silt fences, erosion control measures and vacuum trucks. - Due to the work zones being located within wetlands, measures to mitigate the potential inadvertent release are required: - Barriers to contain the releases to the ground surface, railroad surface and provisions to clean it up (such as use of a vacuum truck).

-- In addition, down the hole slurry pressure monitoring and/or conductor casings may be implemented to limit the potential for releases depending on the details of the HDD Subcontractor's selected means and methods. - Generally, for the formation of inadvertent releases, the more critical stage of the HDD process tends to be during the initial pilot hole drilling when the annular space between the bore sidewall and the drill string is the smallest. - Adjusting the drill alignment to miss existing infrastructure including existing utilities, and other obstacles, - Establishing a drill alignment line that allows for gradual angular changes to minimize pressure build-up, - Requiring drilling fluid composition and drilling procedures that minimize drilling fluid pressures, - Requiring drilling fluids that adequately address site-specific drilling concerns while posing the least threat to the environment, - Requiring monitoring and controlling drilling fluid pressures with down-the-hole sensors during pilot hole drilling. - The use of conductor casing, temporary steel casing approximately 30 inches diameter at exit end of each bore to contain drilling fluids during drilling reaming and pullback.
+Preliminary analyses of the bores, indicates that the lowest maximum allowable pressure capacity in the middle of the bores is approximately 37 psi and the total circulating pressure estimated to occur in the bore in the middle portion of the bore is approximately 34 psi assuming standard HDD drilling methods.
+In the remainder of the bores the maximum allowable pressure during drilling ranges from 0 to 34 psi.
+Sketches showing the maximum allowable pressure and the applied pressure is provided in the summary BoreAid analyses in the attached Appendix A. - It appears that a potential for releases at the ending 30 to 40 feet of each bore near the exit pits.
+These should be relatively easy to control through the use of conductive conduits, straw bales, silt fences, erosion control measures and vacuum trucks. - Due to the work zones being located within wetlands, measures to mitigate the potential inadvertent release are required: - Barriers to contain the releases to the ground surface, railroad surface and provisions to clean it up (such as use of a vacuum truck). - In addition, down the hole slurry pressure monitoring and/or conductor casings may be implemented to limit the potential for releases depending on the details of the HDD Subcontractor's selected means and methods. - Generally, for the formation of inadvertent releases, the more critical stage of the HDD process tends to be during the initial pilot hole drilling when the annular space between the bore sidewall and the drill string is the smallest. - Adjusting the drill alignment to miss existing infrastructure including existing utilities, and other obstacles, - Establishing a drill alignment line that allows for gradual angular changes to minimize pressure build-up, - Requiring drilling fluid composition and drilling procedures that minimize drilling fluid pressures, - Requiring drilling fluids that adequately address site-specific drilling concerns while posing the least threat to the environment, and requiring monitoring and controlling drilling fluid pressures with down-the-hole sensors during pilot hole drilling.

 HDD #21 consists of two HDD bores located northwest to the CP Railroad Canadian Mainline, west of the Champlain Canal.
-The bores are approximately 1975 feet long as shown in Appendix B. Both the bores will stay on west side of CP railroad tracks for the entire run.
-The ground surface elevation gently undulates between El.
+The bores are approximately 1975 feet long as shown in Appendix B. The ground surface elevation gently undulates between El.
 133 to El.
 138 (reference datum NAVD 1988).

-Portions of the work zones on the southern ends of the bores are proposed to minorly impact wetlands.
+No work is to be proposed within wetlands and/or waterbodies.
 The proposed work at this location must be constructed in accordance with the Article VII Certificate and associated EM&CP.